HaydenJM/ACC-RPM-Monitor/docs/README.md

 - Use the "Open Config Folder" menu option to quickly access these files

 ### Recommended Workflow
-1. **Auto-Config for New Vehicles**: Use "Create Auto Configuration" with a hotlap session for quick, optimal setup
+1. **Auto-Config for New Vehicles**: Use "Create Auto Configuration" at Paul Ricard in AC2 for quick, optimal setup
 2. **Fine-Tune if Needed**: Switch to manual mode and adjust individual gears
 3. **Use Adaptive Mode**: Enable continuous learning in monitoring mode (F2 to save)
 4. **Monitor**: Use your configuration during races and practice sessions
+5. **Vehicle Changes**: App automatically detects and prompts when you switch vehicles

 ## Troubleshooting